lakshay1296/OCR_Conversion_JPEG2PDF/README.md

 ## Requirements
 Make sure to install libraries in the same manner

--libjpeg : libpng : libtiff : zlib : libwebp : libopenjp2
+- libjpeg : libpng : libtiff : zlib : libwebp : libopenjp2
--leptonica (v1.78) (you can use any version but you would need to change the location of liblept.so location in the code) -Tesseract (any version)
+- leptonica (v1.78) (you can use any version but you would need to change the location of liblept.so location in the code)
+- Tesseract (any version)
--Tesseract Language Data (big tessdata)
+- Tesseract Language Data (big tessdata)
--ocrmypdf library
+- ocrmypdf library

 ## Workflow
 - You need to provide the converted JPEG's of PDF's to the code